Rayyan-Shah/FinDice/README.md

 # Financial Reports Django App

 A simple Django application for tracking transactions, budgets, and financial goals, and viewing interactive reports.
 Supports charting with Google Charts.
+## Dear Team
+Please read through this to understand how the AI portion works (how to add your api).
+Don't just ChatGPT this and hope it figuers out how to update the code to work.
+If you're going to change anything involving AI or global changes please coordinate with the rest of the team so no errors occur.
+Only push to branches then PR.
+ -Abdulaziz

+## Current Bugs🪲

+- Can’t change future or past month budgets
+- Can’t choose income or cash in adding transactions, thus not being able to give a proper graph that shows changes in income.
+- Generic dynamic summary text doesn't pull all the information properly. (budget.amount if budget else 'N/A' seems to always return 'N/A'.
+Also this looks awful it should be a completely different summary text if no budget is found or some other work around involving AI) [Removed component for now]
+-
 ## Features
 - User authentication (registration, login, logout)
 - Record income, expenses, and cash transactions